manuganji/manuganji.github.io/_posts/2014-10-20-buy-good-21-speakers-hyderabad-india.md

 #### Best place to get Edifier

 There is only one authorized dealer in Telangana and AP - [Harshub Infotech](http://www.justdial.com/Hyderabad/Harshubh-Infotech-%3Cnear%3E-Beside-Hong-Kong-Mobile-Bazar-Secunderabad/040PXX40-XX40-101222094640-U9C6_SHlkZXJhYmFkIENvbXB1dGVyIFNwZWFrZXIgRGVhbGVycyBFZGlmaWVy_BZDET).
-Edifier has pretty bad support distribution and support network.
-Thankfully, they don't get many repairs.
+Edifier has a pretty bad distribution and support network.
+Thankfully, they don't need many repairs in general.

 #### Best place to get Swans